[Updated February 2021]

 Since there are seemingly endless options for day trips from Vienna, I asked fellow travel bloggers who really took the trip to write about their experience.
 This way, you can be certain it’s doable.
 In addition, I researched all the possible transport options to help you with your planning.

-Alex Waltner – Swedish Nomad
+By Alex Waltner from Swedish Nomad

 To make the most out of the day, make sure to take one of the earliest trains available.
 Usually, you can hop on a Vienna to Bratislava train after 6 or 8 o’clock in the morning.
 Then you have the whole day to explore the Slovakian capital.
 It truly is one of the best day trips from Vienna.

-How to get from Vienna to Bratislava
+How to Get From Vienna to Bratislava

-Day tours from Vienna to Bratislava
+Day Trips from Vienna to Hallstatt

 By Cazzy Magennis from Dream Big, Travel Far